kahhong/checkmate-central/Sequence Diagrams/Tournaments.md

 ```

 # Get details of a specific tournament (Admin)
-> TODO: Check if admin is authorized to view the details of the tournament.
+> TODO: Check if admin is authorized to access the tournament.
 ```mermaid
 sequenceDiagram
     actor Admin